larryhastings/big/README.md

 [`bytes_linebreaks`.](#bytes_linebreaks)
 These contain all the whitespace characters recognized by the Python `bytes` object.
+These tuples contain `bytes` objects, encoded using the `ascii` encoding.
+The list of characters is distinct from the other sets of tuples, and was derived as described above.

 Finally we have the two tuples that lack a prefix:
 [`whitespace`](#whitespace)